 Procurement focuses on finding the right suppliers for the goods and services you need to manufacture your own products or deliver your own services.
 It means maintaining standards of quality for your raw materials at an affordable price so you can continue to make a profit and keep your end customers happy.
 It means knowing how you’re going to get those raw materials where they need to go, how you’re going to store extra inventory to keep operations running, and so on.

 SCM, according to Tech Target, “is the broad range of activities required to plan, control, and execute a product’s flow, from acquiring raw materials and production through distribution to the final customer, in the most streamlined and cost-effective way possible.”

-Proper SCM will create an efficient system that lowers costs, boosts profits, and promotes collaboration between all parts of the supply chain.
+Proper SCM covers the overall supply chain process and will create an efficient system that lowers costs, boosts profits, and promotes collaboration between all parts of the supply chain.
+This includes identifying company needs, financing purchases, strategic sourcing, negotiating price, quality control, inventory control, managing of transportation companies during both receiving and sending, etc. This follows right through until the product is in the hands of a customer.
 Companies with the right SCM strategy are better equipped to manage consumer demand, carry the right inventory for their needs, keep costs down, effectively handle any disruptions in the system, and keep things running smoothly.

 “Procurement is the process of getting the materials you need.
 The supply chain is the infrastructure you need to obtain those materials.”